 "I usually take a truck up (to the job fair) and talk about how great it is to work at PennDOT," he said.
 "There are advancement opportunities and a chance to run lots of equipment with the proper training."

 Working for PennDOT runs in the family.
 McMahon's father, Joseph McMahon Sr., also served as an equipment operator with Bradford County PennDOT.

-Helping to maintain the state roadway system in Tioga County is rewarding because it positively impacts the community he lives in.
+Helping to maintain the state roadway system in Bradford County is rewarding because it positively impacts the community he lives in.
 But McMahon's service to the community goes well beyond his work with the department.
 He has been a member of the New Albany Volunteer Fire Co. for nearly 40 years.
 That can be a full-time job, especially with the training requirements firefighters must undergo, he said.